 Coronavirus: Support for adult mental health

 Social-distancing can be difficult, particularly in times of increased stress.
-For many, social isolation and the anxieties surrounding the outbreak can feel overwhelming and this can start to have a negative impact our mental health - it's normal to feel this way and you are not alone.
+For many, social isolation and the anxieties surrounding the outbreak and restrictions can feel overwhelming and this can start to have a negative impact our mental health.
+It's normal to feel this way and you are not alone.

-In such times, with the NHS under increased amounts of pressure, it's important to know how to manage our mental health and wellbeing and also how to access appropriate, available services when they are needed.
+In such times, it's important to know how to manage our mental health and wellbeing and also how to access appropriate, available services when they are needed.

 To help, we have compiled a range of coronavirus information, online resources, support websites, useful apps, advice helplines and available services to support you.

 Please ensure you are keeping up to date with the latest advice and guidance: